 Taxation on Rental Income:

 Net rental income earned by non-residents is taxable.
 Total rent includes charges on the property, the furniture and fittings and service charges.
 Property tax, insurance, maintenance and repairs are all deductible from the gross rental income.
-For details check with tax consultant and visit the websites below.

 Inheritance Tax/Estate Duty